The requirements are outlined under a NSW Ministry of Health policy directive.

 When you attend your placement, you need to take your proof of vaccination documents with you.
 A receipt for the vaccination is not sufficient proof.

-As of July 2019, if you are studying in the disciplines of medicine, dentistry or oral health where you undertake Exposure Prone Procedures (EPPs), you need to undergo testing for Blood Borne Viruses (BBVs).
-Testing needs to be done when you commence study or within the 12 months before you commence.
-You will need to complete the Attachment 1 blood borne virus declaration form (pdf, 58KB) and have it verified by NSW Health before your first clinical placement.
+Commencing students in the disciplines of medicine, dentistry or oral health will need to complete the Attachment 1 blood borne virus declaration form (pdf, 58KB) and have it verified by NSW Health before your first clinical placement.
 You will need to repeat this process every three years.